KolijnWolfaardt/RoBoC/bootloader.markdown

 Other Changes
 =============
 The bootloader code is written in assembly, and needs to be compiled using Microchips ASM30 compiler.
-I used the MPLAB IDE for this, which is MPLAB;s older IDE.
+I used the MPLAB IDE for this, which is MPLAB's older IDE.